Shraddha-Hinge/Number_Guessing_Game/README.md

 1. Ensure you have a C++ compiler installed on your system (e.g., GCC).
 2. Clone or download this repository.
 3. Navigate to the project directory in your terminal.
-4. Compile the project using `g++ -o tictactoe tictactoe.cpp` or similar commands.
+4. Compile the project using `g++ -o guessthenumber guessthenumber.cpp` or a similar command.
-5. Run the executable `./tictactoe` to start the application.
+5. Run the executable `./guessthenumber` to start the application.
-6. Input the names of both players when prompted.
+6. Choose the difficulty level when prompted.
-7. Follow the on-screen instructions to play the game, taking turns to input your moves.
+7. Input your guesses according to the feedback provided.
-8. The game will declare the winner or a draw based on the gameplay.
+8. Decide whether to play again or quit after each game.